sciabarra/AgileSites/doc/install.md

 You need to provide details on your installation.

-Default values are fine if you are using JumpStart Kit 11gR1 installed the default location with the default users.
+Default values are fine if you are using JumpStart Kit 11gR1 installed the default location, using the default `fwadmin` user and the default password.

-At least you need to configure paths and users, so the AgileSites installer can locate your Sites files.
+If you changed the defaults, you need to configure paths and users in the `build.sbt`, so the AgileSites installer will locate your Sites installation and update properly.

-You can skip all the options for the Apache and Satellite front end if you are installing for development.
+You can skip all the options for the Apache and Satellite front end if you are installing for development only.

 For development those components are optional, so you just need to ensure the ``wcsUrl`` points to your local development environment (please check the port if you are not using 8080)